LipSurf/plugins/chrome-extension/README.md

 TODO
 ===
 v0.3
-Should we eval "run" code in store along with the other code that's eval'd?

 - [ ] don't init all plugins on all pages
 - [ ] make sure all of constants is not being including in riot options-page
 - [ ] make run, runOnPage, and matchFn more consistently named